Get 5% of discount using the code

 But don’t panic.
 In this article, we’ll break down why Google made this bold move, what it actually means for you, and how to get your eSIM up and running without a hitch.

-So, why did Google decide to ditch the SIM tray and go eSIM-only?
-It comes down to three key reasons:
+Why did Google decide to ditch the SIM tray and go eSIM-only?

 Removing the physical SIM slot frees up internal space, allowing for mmWave 5G support, which results in faster download and upload speeds.